Team-TUD/CTAB-GAN-Plus/README.md

 # CTAB-GAN+
 This is the official git paper [CTAB-GAN+: Enhancing Tabular Data Synthesis](https://arxiv.org/abs/2204.00401).
-Current code is without differential privacy part.
+Current code is **WITHOUT** differential privacy part.
 If you have any question, please contact `z.zhao-8@tudelft.nl` for more information.